 We reviewed close to 70 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator that offered online master’s in permaculture, online master’s in sustainable design, online master’s in sustainability, or closely related programs.
 We narrowed our original pool of schools by applying the following criteria: national or regional accreditation, institution rankings with at least one reputable publication like U.S. News and World Report, and affordable graduate tuition and fees less than $23,000 per year.
 We then listed our results by raw affordability.

-Below are the findings for the top 30 most affordable online master’s in permaculture programs of 2020.
+Below are the findings for the top 30 most affordable online master’s in permaculture programs.

 #30 – Pennsylvania State University